 In response, the AOTC was made refundable, allowing lower-income families to receive the credit.
 Even so, students with incomes below $50,000 receive more aid from the Pell grant than from the tax credits.
 And even with the changes to the tax credits, it remains unclear whether tax credits increase college enrollment (figure 1).

-Using the tax system to subsidize higher education has two primary advantages over using traditional spending programs: (1) Students don’t have to fill out the daunting Free Application for Federal Student Aid (FAFSA) form to receive benefits; and (2) Every student who qualifies receives the full benefit for which they appear entitled.
-However, providing aid through the tax system also has disadvantages—notably, the delay in funds being received (up to 15 months after tuition was paid), a lack of transparency about why taxes went down, and potential mismatches in that the person receiving the credit or deduction may not be the student.
+Using the tax system to subsidize higher education has two primary advantages over using traditional spending programs: (1) students don’t have to fill out the daunting Free Application for Federal Student Aid form to receive benefits, and (2) every student who qualifies receives the full benefit for which he or she appears entitled.
+However, providing aid through the tax system also has disadvantages—notably, the delay in funds being received (up to 15 months after tuition was paid), a lack of transparency about why taxes went down, and potential mismatches in that the person receiving the credit or deduction is often not the student.

-- Even though some books are eligible expenses under the American opportunity tax credit, additional assistance could be provided by broadening coverage to include other expenses such as room and board.
+- Even though some books are eligible expenses under the American opportunity tax credit, additional assistance could be provided by broadening coverage to include a fixed amount of living expenses for all students.

 - Providing benefits directly to schools when students enroll—not months later when their families file tax returns—could help students cover college costs when they are obliged to make payments.
 Benefit amounts would be based on estimates of the previous year’s taxes.

-- Consolidating the credits into a single credit would make the process more transparent for students.
+- Consolidating the credits into a single credit would make the process more transparent for students and taxpayers.

 - Rather than offering a deduction for student loan interest, providing incentives for students to enroll in income-contingent repayment programs would reduce hardship in student debt repayment.